 Action 3.1 – An investigation project of biogas production in the Lake District of South Ostrobothnia

 The possibilities of biogas production will be clarified in a project launched in the Lake District of South Ostrobothnia.
 The project will investigate the necessary equipment, methods and financial calculations and operational elements for biogas production from cultivated grass and possibly wood bark.
 Stakeholders’ interest to set up the biogas plant will also be investigated in the project.
 The main aim of the biogas production is to replace 1000 tons of propane used in industrial process of aluminium profile extrusion annually and the biogas would also be used in heating of industrial facilities and road traffic fuel.
 JPYP Business Service manages the study project and key stakeholders are local industry and energy companies, local farms and forest industry.
 The biogas project will be implemented during 2018 and the planning of possible company investments will start during 2018 and 2019 and construction in 2020, if the result of the investigation is good enough concerning technical, operational and economical aspects.
-The cost of the ongoing study investigation project is 15.000 € and is funded by the Leader-fund.
+The cost of the ongoing study investigation project is 15.000 € and is funded by the local Leader-fund (Aisapari Ry and it’s Merkki Päällä -strategy).

 Knowledge applied from CESME project has been of great importance for the action.
 In April 2017 representatives from JPYP Business Service and municipality of Alajärvi participated on a study visit to Bologna Italy and Sofia Bulgaria, where personnel of CESME partners, ERVET and BAMEE, arranged visits in local biogas plants and gave good information of biogas production in their regions.
 During the partner meeting in Thessaloniki, Greece one biogas plant was also visited.
 In South Ostrobothnia there are also several smaller scale biogas production plants planned for example in big farms.